kelvinfan001/findalicious/README.md

 ### Creating a Room
  1. Select `CREATE ROOM`.
  2. Allow browser to provide your location to Findalicious.
-Your location should be displayed if location was found successfully.
  3. Select a radius to search for restaurants.
  4. Tap on `CREATE` to create room.
  5. Your room number should be displayed at the top.